 Favorite roles include: Reckless (Rachel), Lend Me a Tenor (Maria), Brundibar (Annette), Point of Origin (Various Roles), La Boheme (Featured Ensemble).
 In college, she had the opportunity to direct an original play by writer Westley Monroe titled What Lies We Tell which premiered in Los Angeles, CA. Gabriela has also performed and traveled with the Miami Childrens Chorus.
 Performances with MCC include: Cleveland Orchestra, Miami Heat National Anthem, Florida Grand Opera and several performances in Italy, New York, Washington DC and around South Florida.
 Gabriela is excited to be a part of the Area Stage family!

 Anna Lise Jensen graduated with a BA in Theatre from Davidson College in North Carolina.
 She recently relocated from New York City to Miami and continues to perform on stage as both an actress and classical vocalist.
 She has appeared all across the United States and is a classically trained pianist and violinist.
 In New York she studied closely with Jen Waldman and Matthew Corozine, as well as with Andrew Byrne.
 Through Byrne’s whole body integration of vocal production, as well as extensive training and coaching in Meisner Technique, Anna Lise draws on her multi-disciplinary background to achieve honesty and clarity in vocal production, intention, and physical presence.
 She also is trained in Creative Art and Drama Therapy for Children and Teens and has served with numerous non-profits to help students of all backgrounds learn how to find their voice and stand in their true self.
 In addition to teaching, she has an active coaching practice helping actors transition both from high school to college and prepare for college auditions, as well as leaving an academic setting and learning to become a professional in a major market.
-On stage, she was most recently seen as Lisa in Finding Mona Lisa at Actors' Playhouse and Yvonne/Noami in Sunday in the Park With George at Zoetic Stage.
-In the 2017-2018 season, you can see her as Francesca in The Bridges of Madison County at Slow Burn Theatre and Allison in Fun Home at Zoetic Stage.
+On stage, she was most recently seen as Lisa in Finding Mona Lisa at Actors' Playhouse, Yvonne/Noami in Sunday in the Park With George at Zoetic Stage, as Francesca in The Bridges of Madison County at Slow Burn Theatre, and as Allison in Fun Home at Zoetic Stage.
 More information about her performance credits can be seen on her website, www.annalisejensen.com.